Basel-Landschaft: Historical population

 The historical population is given in the following table:

 Economy

 Agriculture in the canton includes fruit growing, dairy farming and cattle breeding.
 Important industries include textiles, metals and chemicals.

 The canton of Basel-Landschaft is part of the economic region around Basel that includes parts of France and Germany as well as both half cantons of Basel.
 Since the 1960s there are agreements in force to strengthen contacts within the so-called Regio Basiliensis.
 This economic co-operation is often considered as the most intensive in Europe.

 From the 17th century until the beginning of the 20th century silk weaving was important in Basel-Landschaft.
 Factories were established as early as 1850, following the finding of salt in underground deposits, founding industries such as the chemical industry in Schweizerhalle.
 The chemical industry means that Basel is one of the richer parts of Switzerland.

+Air travel is served by EuroAirport Basel Mulhouse Freiburg.